-Subsequent to the hearing, the Department issued its decision which determined that the sale had occurred as charged and that no defense had been established pursuant to either Rule 141 or Business and Professions Code §25660.
+Subsequent to the hearing, the Department issued its decision which determined that the violation had occurred as alleged and that no defenses had been established pursuant to either Business and Professions Code §25660 or Rule 141.

 Appellant thereafter filed a timely notice of appeal.
-In its appeal, appellant raises the following issues: (1) expert opinion testimony was improperly excluded; (2) the ALJ improperly limited his consideration of the decoy's appearance to his physical appearance in violation of Rule 141(b)(2) [4 Cal.
-Code Regs. §141, subd. (b)(2)]; (3) the Department failed to provide discovery material sought by appellant; and (4) the Department violated Government Code §11512, subdivision (d), by not providing a court reporter at the hearing on appellant's Motion to Compel.
+In its appeal, appellant raises the following issues: (1) the Department misapplied Rule 141(b)(2); (2) Rule 141(b)(5) was not complied with; (3) the Department violated appellant's right to discovery; and (4) the Department violated Government Code §11512, subdivision (d), when a court reporter was not provided to record the hearing on appellant's